Alkyne: Addition of halogens and related reagents

 The addition of nonpolar E\sH bonds across C≡C is general for silanes, boranes, and related hydrides.
 The hydroboration of alkynes gives vinylic boranes which oxidize to the corresponding aldehyde or ketone.
 In the thiol-yne reaction the substrate is a thiol.

 Addition of hydrogen halides has long been of interest.
 In the presence of mercuric chloride as a catalyst, acetylene and hydrogen chloride react to give vinyl chloride.
 While this method has been abandoned in the West, it remains the main production method in China.

 Hydration

 The hydration reaction of acetylene gives acetaldehyde.
-The reaction proceeds by formation of vinyl alcohol, which undergoes tautomerizes to form the aldehyde.
+The reaction proceeds by formation of vinyl alcohol, which tautomerizes to form the aldehyde.
 This reaction was once a major industrial process but it has been displaced by the Wacker process.
 This reaction occurs in nature, the catalyst being acetylene hydratase.